Basic Law Enforcement Training (BLET)

 Partial or limited enrolled students can enroll with a letter of authorization.

-At the conclusion of BLET, students must have successfully completed all performance and attendance requirements to be administered a comprehensive written exam by the Criminal Justice Standards Division (must score 70 percent on each unit to pass the exam).
+At the conclusion of BLET, students must complete all performance and attendance requirements to be able to take the comprehensive written exam administered by the Criminal Justice Standards Division (must score 70 percent on each unit to pass the exam.

-All applicants must, in addition to the required certified background checks from every place you have lived since 16 years of age, obtain a background check from the FBI.
-The following website will walk you through the steps needed to obtain the required background check. https://www.edo.cjis.gov/#/ This report is due at least 30 days prior to the start of class.
+Applicants must, in addition to the required certified background checks from every place you have lived since 16 years of age, obtain a background check from the .FB.I.
+The following website will walk you through the steps needed to get the required background check, https://www.edo.cjis.gov/#/.
+The F.B.I background report is due at least 30 days before the start of class.

 Class Locations and Times

-The night program begins each January at the beginning of Spring Semester and is held on the Pinehurst Campus in Blue Hall.
-Classes are held Monday through Friday from 6-11 pm and alternating Saturdays (8 am-5 pm).
+BLET offers two night classes.
+One program begins in January at the beginning of the Spring Semester and is held on the Pinehurst Campus in Blue Hall.
+The second program starts in August and is held on the Hoke Campus.
+Both classes are held Monday through Friday from 6:00 pm to 11:00 pm and alternating Saturdays from 8:00 am to 5:30 pm.

-The day program begins each May near the beginning of Summer Semester and is held on the Pinehurst Campus in Blue Hall.
+The day program begins each May at the beginning of the Summer Semester and is held on the Pinehurst Campus in Blue Hall.
 Classes are held Monday through Friday from 8 am-5 pm.
 Some Saturday classes and night hours are required.

 Forms for Application

 The linked forms are required for admission to the BLET program.
-All forms are required no later than 30 days prior to the class start date.
-Seats are available on a first come, first served basis on a completed packet and confirmation from the school director.
-Cadets do not have to be present for registration.
+The completed forms are expected to be submitted no later than 45 days before the class start date.
+The seats are available first come, first serve based on completed packet and confirmation from the school director.
+Trainees do not have to be present for registration.

-Click on each link, save the pdf to your computer, fill out each form, print out each form, sign where required, and mail or hand-deliver to: Bob Kehoe, School Director BLET, Blue Hall Room 127, Sandhills Community College, 3395 Airport Road, Pinehurst, NC 28374.
+Click on the complete packet link, save the pdf to your computer.
+Print out each form.
+Complete and sign each form where required, and mail or hand deliver to Bob Kehoe, School Director BLET, Blue Hall Room 127, Sandhills Community College, 3395 Airport Road, Pinehurst, NC 28374.

 127 Blue Hall